marcopeg/marcopeg.github.io/content/posts/2019/free-website-with-gatsby-and-gitpod.md

 ## Working on your Website

-At this point you have 100 free working hours a month to customize and populate your website.
+At this point, you have 100 free working hours a month to customize and populate your website.

 This tutorial aims to connect the dots between Gatsby, Gitpod and GitHub pages, so please refer to the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/) for an in-depth guide to Gatsby development.

-Just consider that **everything you do is live reloaded in the preview**, and that you can simply share the link with a guy on the other side of the world, and he/she will enjoy the live reload as you type!
+Just consider that **everything you do is live reloaded in the preview** and that you can simply share the link with a guy on the other side of the world, and he/she will enjoy the live-reload as you type!

 ---

 ## Go Live on GitHub Pages

-The easiest way to setup the GitHub pages for your repo is to populate the `/docs` folder with some HTML.
+The easiest way to set up the GitHub pages for your repo is to populate the `/docs` folder with some HTML.

 Gatsby actually does that for you, but you need to rename the folder afterward: